Roof Repair Cost

 Roof Cleaning Cost

-The average roof cleaning price is between £575 in the UK.
+The average cost for pressure washing your roof is between £575 in the UK.

-Roof cleaning can involve one or several forms of cleaning.
-The process of removing moss and/or debris from roof shingles can be achieved using a trowel.
-One of the most common forms of roof cleaning involves the use of a pressure hose to rapidly and effectively remove debris from across the roof surface.
+Roof cleaning can involve several forms of cleaning.
+The process of removing moss and/or debris from roof shingles can be achieved using a trowel, while some tradesmen will use a pressure washer to rapidly and effectively remove debris from across the roof surface.

 A specific power control should be used based on the type of roof you have.
 Though this form of roof cleaning refers specifically to the general roof area, the same may be undertaken for the guttering.